The DS130DLHV is a high voltage (HV) digital servo

 Another area where a ProModeler servos stand out is protection from environmental contaminants, typically dust,

 water, and exhaust-oil.
 The assembly of the DS130DLHV is protected with o-rings - basically at every opening - even beneath the screw heads!
-We all know how pernicious water can be with respect to penetrating where we don't want it so that this makes ProModeler servos better than servos without this level of protection is a no brainer.
+We all know how pernicious water can be with respect to penetrating where we don't want it so this detail helps make ProModeler servos better.
+It's a no brainer.

 Ever taken a servo apart?
 The metal gears rotate on steel shafts.
 The end of the shaft fits in a hole in the case, what's called a pocket.
 In cheapo servos, the steel fits into a plastic pocket but in a ProModeler servo, there's a brass insert reinforcing the plastic.
 When you pay a little bit more for a ProModeler servo, this is part of the reason why.
 As long as it moves, we know modelers won't throw anything away . . . so we produce ProModeler servos with the expectation of a service life measured in decades!